EventStore/EventStore/docs/server/security/user-authorization.md

 :::

 ::: note
 If a policy update is invalid, it will not be applied and an error will be logged.
-EventStoreDB will continue running with the previous valid policy in place.
+KurrentDB will continue running with the previous valid policy in place.
 :::

 ##### Stream policy schema